 Prizes will be awarded in each category.
-Additional awards will be presented for University Libraries’ Information Literacy, and Sustainability (see Special Awards below for more details.)
+Additional awards will be presented by the University Libraries for Excellence in Information Literacy and Mont Alto’s Sustainability Committee (see Special Awards below for more details.)

 Reasons to Participate